 Compare QLD Solar Plans

 Here are some of the cheapest solar-specific deals from the retailers on our database.
+These are products from referral partners†.
 These costs are based on the Energex network in Brisbane but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
-This table may include products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 QLD Solar Feed-In Tariffs